ghik/sbt-nosbt/README.md

 The above file is a complete definition of an `sbt` multi-project build, in plain Scala:

 * The root project must be defined as `lazy val root` and implemented with `mkSubProject`.
-ID of this project will be the same as name of the `ProjectGroup`, i.e. `myproj`
+ID of this project will be the same as name of the `ProjectGroup`, i.e. `myproj`.
+Base directory of this project is the build root directory.
 * All subprojects in the project group must be defined as `lazy val`s, just like you would do in an `.sbt` file.
-However, usage of `mkSubProject` makes sure that subprojects follow hierarchical naming convention.
-For example `lazy val api: Project = mkSubProject` will define a subproject with ID `myproj-api`.
+However, usage of `mkSubProject` makes sure that subprojects follow hierarchical naming and directory convention.
+For example `lazy val api: Project = mkSubProject` will define a subproject with ID `myproj-api` and base directory `api/`.
+Note how this is different from the default `sbt` behaviour which would place the project in a directory corresponding directly to its ID (i.e. `myproj-api/`).
 * The `root` project automatically [aggregates](https://www.scala-sbt.org/1.x/docs/Multi-Project.html#Aggregation) all subprojects.
 * Settings in `Global` scope can be set by overriding `globalSettings`
 * Settings in `ThisBuild` scope can be set by overriding `buildSettings`.